 As mentioned, Nick Carraway has always expressed doubts about Gatsby and his rags-to-riches narrative, but in one instance, he gives Gatsby his unequivocal approval.

 Nick’s Last Words to Gatsby

-In chapter 8, Nick speaks to Gatsby for what would be the last time saying, “They’re a rotten crowd.
+In Chapter 8 ( read Great Gatsby Chapter 8 Quotes here ), Nick speaks to Gatsby for what would be the last time saying, “They’re a rotten crowd.
 You’re worth the whole damn bunch put together!”

 While the book does not mention what Gatsby thought about these words, the reader gets the impression that this was a compliment from Nick and, in fact, the only one that Nick gives him.

 These are significant words as Nick comes to realize that both Daisy and Tom are going to let Gatsby take the fall for the car accident.
 Nick reflects on this and apparently comes to believe that Gatsby is a better person than his rich cousin and her husband.

 Nick Tells Gatsby to Give Up His Dream

 Does Gatsby ever give up his dream?
 It’s difficult to say, but it’s easier to believe that Jay Gatsby never truly gives up his dream of having Daisy.
 Even on that last moment in the swimming pool, he is there to wait for Daisy’s call.

 In the long passage that reads, “I became aware of the old island here that flowered once for Dutch sailors’ eyes—a fresh, green breast of the new world.